 - register an event of the Maintenance work type;

 - create a notification of the Maintenance type;

 To see them, enable the Maintenance state option in the user settings.

 You can register events related to vehicle maintenance in the unit history.
 When registering an event of the Maintenance work type, you can select the intervals created on the Service intervals tab of the unit properties.
-In this case, the values of mileage, engine hours, and days (including the ones in the Last service field) are recalculated automatically, and the number in the Done times field is also changed.
+In this case, the values of mileage, engine hours, and days (including the ones in the Last service field) are recalculated automatically, and the number in the Number of executions field is also changed.

 To control the completion terms of services, you can create a notification of the Maintenance type.
 Depending on the selected action (for example, an email notification, notification to Telegram, or a pop-up notification in Wialon), you can receive notifications about starting or skipping the service.

 In reports on units and unit groups, three types of tables related to service intervals are available.